 Making playdough is easier than you think and the possibilities are endless.
 Switch up the colours and add scents to match the seasons or complement current interests.

 - 1/2 cup salt

 - Mix all the ingredients in a heavy-bottomed pot or saucepan.

-- Cook over medium-low heat, stirring constantly for about 3-5 minutes.
+- Cook over moderate heat, stirring constantly for about 4 or 5 minutes.
 The dough will start to pull away from the sides of the pan and should no longer be sticky to the touch.
 (If it’s still sticky cook a little longer until it’s not.)

 - Remove the dough from the pot.
 Allow to cool slightly and knead.

 I like icing gel colours.
 They are vivid and come in a greater variety of colours than liquid food colouring.